cmu-delphi/www-main/content/about/news/headless/2019_10_CenterOfExcellence.md

 ---
 date: 2019-10-01
-title: Center of Excellence for Influenza Forecasting
+title: Delphi named a Center of Excellence
 category: accomplishment
 ---